-Wear provides user settings on the watch that lets the user to enable multiple IMEs from the list of installed IMEs.
-Once the users enable your IME, they can invoke your IME from:
+Wear OS provides user settings on the watch that let the user enable multiple IMEs from the list of installed IMEs.
+Once the user enables your IME, they can invoke your IME from the following places:

 - A notification or an app using the RemoteInput API.

 EditTextfield.
 Touching a text field places the cursor in the field and automatically displays the IME on focus.